dreki/pivotal-slacker/README.md

 Changelog
 =========

+1.9.5
+- Lock version of rainbow to 1.99.1, for compatibility's sake.
+New versions caused crashes.

 1.9.4 (nee 1.9.3, nee 1.9.2)
 - Include activeresource as a dependency.
 Should've been included and was causing crashes for those who didn't already have it.